oracle-livelabs/weblogic/weblogic-to-oci/migrate-app-db-atp-datapump/migrate-app-db-atp-datapump.md

     </copy>
     ```

-    This command should output the namespace of your tenancy (usually the name of the tenancy):
+    This command should output the namespace of your tenancy (usually the name of the tenancy)

     ```
     {